-Ms. Freedman reported that she actually had neighborhood leaders coming to her seeking suggestions for contacting renters and getting them included, which always was a challenge.
+Ms. Freedman reported that she actually had neighborhood leaders coming to her seeking her-suggestions for contacting renters and getting them included, which always was a challenge.
 Ms. Freedman advised that she frequently referred them to property managers for posting event flyers to advertise their activities and encouraging them to become part of the process by providing input and ideas.
+Ms. Freedman noted that many of the associations use a portion of their grant funds for postage for mailings, while most associations only do one mailing per year depending on how large their group is.
 Ms. Freedman noted that grant funds help further the community engagement attempt.

 Ms. Freedman reported only one problem she was aware of regarding Chair Becker's concern regarding contacts and control of associations.
-Ms. Freedman noted a recent instance when a neighborhood resident asked that all email communications be sent to her directly, which raised flags whether her intent was to filter information.
-Ms. Freedman noted a neighborhood association may provide a sign-up sheet for email communications, with another role in having a newsletter editor and having them email any city communication from and to the editor and the city, or from the city to the steering committee to disseminate that information to their full email list.
+Ms. Freedman noted a recent instance when a neighborhood resident asked that all email communications be sent to her directly, which raised flags whether to question her intent was to filter information.
+Ms. Freedman noted a neighborhood association may provide a signup sheet for email communications, with another role in having a newsletter editor and having them email any city communication from and to the editor and the city, or from the city to the steering committee to disseminate that information to their full email list.
 Ms. Freedman noted that the City of St. Louis Park also used NextDoor.com to disseminate that information.

-Commissioner Grefenberg asked Ms. Freedman to report on how the City of St. Louis Park ensured accountability beyond requiring an annual meeting per year or whether there were other ways to hold neighborhood associations accountable to their neighbors.
-Ms. Freedman stated that she hadn't seen any issues with neighborhoods wanting to keep information to themselves, since a required goal of each Association's steering committee was to bring people in, adding that each association governing entity was advised to seek as many options as possible to engage their neighbors.
+Commissioner Grefenberg asked Ms. Freedman to report on how the City of St. Louis Park ensured accountability beyond requiring an annual one meeting per year or whether there were other ways to hold held neighborhood associations accountable to their neighbors. to get information out to neighbors without limiting that interaction.

+Ms. Freedman stated that she hadn't seen any issues with neighborhoods wanting to keep information to themselves, since a required goal of their each Association's steering committees is was to bring people in, adding that each association governing entity was advised to and typically seek as many options as possible to engage their neighbors.